kubernetes-sigs/sig-windows-tools/guides/guide-for-adding-windows-node.md

 ## Before you begin

-Your Kubernetes server must be at or later than version 1.23.
+Your Kubernetes cluster must be at or later than version 1.23.
 To check the version, enter `kubectl version`.

 - Obtain a [Windows Server 2019 license](https://www.microsoft.com/en-us/cloud-platform/windows-server-pricing) (or higher) in order to configure the Windows node that hosts Windows containers.
 If you are using VXLAN/Overlay networking you must have also have [KB4489899](https://support.microsoft.com/help/4489899) installed.